unicode-org/message-format-wg/exploration/expression-attributes.md

 ### Use attributes also for contextual options

-Add support for standalone `@key` as well as option-like `@key=value` attribute pairs with a literal or variable values at the end of any expression or markup.
+Add support for standalone `@key` as well as option-like `@key=value` attribute pairs with a literal or variable value at the end of any expression or markup.

 To distinguish attributes from options,